Compute particle scattering as a string theory in twistor space. Witten 2003.

 Witten 2003: gauge theory scattering amplitudes are computed by a string theory in twistor space.
 The dual description revolutionized amplitude calculations.

-Placeholder for a 3D visualisation of Twistor Theory.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Twistor Theory.
 Twistor theory proposes that spacetime, treated as fundamental in standard physics, is actually derived from an underlying complex-projective structure called twistor space.
 A point of spacetime corresponds to a complex projective line in CP^3; a massless particle corresponds to a single twistor.
 The mathematical framework, developed by Penrose from 1967 onward, has matured into a powerful set of techniques for computing scattering amplitudes (Witten 2003, Amplituhedron 2013) but has not produced a complete theory of quantum gravity.
 The program is alive as a mathematical framework with deep structural insights and active modern applications.

 §1 · The claim, in one sentence

 Edward Witten proposed in 2003 that the perturbative scattering amplitudes of N=4 super Yang-Mills gauge theory in four-dimensional spacetime are equivalent to a topological string theory in twistor space.
 The result was a dramatic simplification: amplitudes that required pages of Feynman-diagram computation could be obtained from twistor-string correlation functions with very few lines of work.
-Witten's paper has roughly 1,400 INSPIRE citations and inaugurated the modern twistor-amplitudes program.
+Witten's paper is widely cited and inaugurated the modern twistor-amplitudes program.

 §2 · Why it might be true